-The Association of American Medical Colleges (AAMC) is actively working to support their work by sharing successful practices, approaches, and responses among educators, clinicians, and future physicians.
-As part of this effort, and in response to ongoing assessments of the needs of the academic medicine community, the AAMC has developed a series of strategic activities to further enhance collaboration and sharing of educational practices, including three upcoming opportunities intended for educators.
+The AAMC supports their work by sharing successful practices, approaches, and responses among educators, clinicians, and future physicians.
+As part of this effort, and in response to ongoing assessments of the needs of the academic medicine community, we developed a series of strategic activities to further enhance collaboration and sharing of educational practices, including three opportunities intended for educators.

 Curricular Innovation Awards

 Four institutions were recently awarded 2019 Curricular Innovation Awards: Duke University, Honor Health, University of Chicago Pritzker School of Medicine, and University of Kansas School of Medicine.

 The awards, funded, in part, by the Samueli Foundation, recognize and highlight the innovative ways our members are working to advance the education of students, residents, and practicing physicians about opioids, substance use disorder, and pain management.
 Winners receive $2,500 each in recognition of their work.
 They also are encouraged to submit their efforts to MedEdPORTAL for peer-reviewed publication.

 AAMC National Workshop to Advance Medical Education to Combat Opioid Misuse: Working Together Across the Continuum (May 9-10, 2019)